21 Apr National Infertility Awareness Week

-National Infertility Awareness Week was observed this past week, April 21-25, to bring awareness to those with infertility and those struggling to build a family.
-Infertility does not discriminate anyone.
+National Infertility Awareness Week is being observed this week, April 18-24, to bring awareness to those with infertility and those struggling to build a family.
+Infertility does not discriminate anyone…anyone can have the challenge of trying to have a family.

 From the CDC website: In general, infertility is defined as not being able to get pregnant (conceive) after one year (or longer) of unprotected sex.
 Because fertility in women is known to decline steadily with age, some providers evaluate and treat women aged 35 years or older after 6 months of unprotected sex.
 Women with infertility should consider making an appointment with a reproductive endocrinologist—a doctor who specializes in managing infertility.